hubuum/hubuum-python/docs/api.md

 Querying using the API is done via standard HTTP GET requests using django-filter.
 The API supports filtering, ordering, and pagination.
 The API also supports querying JSON fields of the models directly (see below).

 !!! note
-    Filter on a field that does not exist, or using an unsupported lookup key for the field will return `400 Bad Request`, with some information about the fields or lookups that failed.
+    Filtering on a field that does not exist, or using an unsupported lookup key for an existing, field will return `400 Bad Request`, with some information about the fields or lookups that failed.

 ## Operators